Ada86Balogh/cubebloc/README.md

 ## Introduction

-Cubebloc is a work ready Vagrant box that provides you a development environment without requiring you to install any server software on your local machine.
+Cubebloc is a work-ready Vagrant box that provides you a development environment without the need to install any server software on your local machine.

-Cubebloc runs on any Windows, Mac, or Linux system, and includes the latest technologies so all you have to do is fire up and start your fresh new projects.
+Cubebloc runs on any Windows, Mac, or Linux system and includes the latest technologies, so all you have to do is fire up and start your fresh, new projects.

 Current stable version of the box: